perladvent/perldotcom/content/article/_pub_2004_02_27_exegesis7.md

 ### [And mark what way I make...]{#and_mark_what_way_i_make...}

-Obviously, as a call to `form` builds up each line of its output â extracting data from one or more data arguments and formatting it into the corresponding fields â it needs to keep track of where it's up to in each datum.
+Obviously, as a call to `form` builds up each line of its output – extracting data from one or more data arguments and formatting it into the corresponding fields – it needs to keep track of where it's up to in each datum.
 It does this by progressively updating the `.pos` of each datum, in exactly the same way as a pattern match does.